pinterest/gestalt/docs/markdown/team_support/get_help.md

       Pinterest designers and Gestalt engineers.
 The agenda for the open forum can be found in the recurring calendar invite.
 Please continue to bring component work to Office Hours.

     _Cadence_
       Every two months or as part of the Design Ops brunch & learn event.
-Check out through the link in the calendar invite, or through the Pinterest design calendar.
+Check out through the link in the [Gestalt event calendar](https://pinch.pinadmin.com/gestaltCalendar).

 3.  **Design systems day**